Shwetha2909/Invoice-Management/README.md

 <img width="955" alt="image" src="https://github.com/user-attachments/assets/69dc9ffa-7e98-43f6-8f34-a1fc6029fe15">

+The "View All Invoices" tab provides a comprehensive list of all invoices stored in the database.
+The "View Paid Invoices" tab filters and displays invoices that have been marked as paid.
+Conversely, the "View Unpaid Invoices" tab shows invoices with an unpaid status.
+This organization ensures easy access to the invoice details based on their payment status.

 ## Search Customer Invoices

 <img width="497" alt="image" src="https://github.com/user-attachments/assets/500086db-859b-49dd-99de-39af74ff9570">

+This frame allows users to search for customer invoices by entering a specific customer ID.
+Once the ID is provided, the frame displays all associated invoice details for that customer.
+This functionality ensures that users can quickly access and review invoices related to a particular customer.

 ## Customer Details

 <img width="494" alt="image" src="https://github.com/user-attachments/assets/b0e13980-c989-461d-b552-7c8f5529c4ea">

+If additional customer details are needed, this frame allows users to retrieve information by entering the customer's ID.It retrieves and displays the customer's relevant details, providing users with quick and efficient access to comprehensive information.

 ## View Report
 ## Invoice Status Count